gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 thread holds it.
 Any other thread calling `acquire()` blocks until the holder calls `release()`.
 Reach for it when "two threads doing this at once" is the bug.

-A web server tracking active requests needs a lock to safely update the counter from multiple threads:
+A web server tracking active requests needs a lock so multiple threads can update the counter without corrupting it:

 ```python
 import threading